DanSan23/HOMEWORK-4-immobiliare.it/README.md

+# HOMEWORK-4-Web scraping

+## Data Source

-# HOMEWORK-4-web scraping on web site immobiliare.it
+The Data are downloaded by scraping web site https://www.immobiliare.it/